 Navigating tommorow's competition and regulation challenges

-In the past two decades many aspects of business and social life have been disrupted by high-growth corporates like Google, Apple and AirBnB, and by developments on financial markets.
+In the past two decades many aspects of business and social life have been affected by high-growth corporates like Google, Apple and AirBnB, and by developments on financial markets.
 Think about the emergence of new crypto currencies and the (so far, unchallenged) hierarchy of Facebook as a leading social media platform.
 Should firms that agree to raise prices because of sustainability concerns be applauded, or fined as a cartel?

 Bridge the common gap between law and economics